 Ultimately, you will decide which of these programs suits your level of experience, your hardware, and the amount of detail you’re concerned about in making and editing videos.

 This is the end of the Filmora vs. DaVinci Resolve article.
-I hope you liked it.
 Please share your review below and share the article with others to help them decide.

 I can probably learn Davinci resolve with a little time.
 The problem is I ran into a few features that are paid.
 Its easier to swallow $60 vs $300 especially since it seems to do what I need it even let me do flog and pull in the Fuji LUT to correct it.
 The process took me less time to figure out than Davinci resolve.